 - Stress distribution.
 Since fixed bridges are custom designed for your mouth, they help to distribute force evenly when you bite down, which protects your surrounding teeth.

 - A Natural Look.
 Bridges can be colored, shaped, and positioned to look identical to the teeth they are replacing.
 This means you won’t have to explain a sudden dental transformation to family and friends.

 - Prevention of Bone Loss.
 Your teeth, gums, and jaw stay strong through the stimulation of chewing and talking.
 Unfortunately, if you leave gaps open or use traditional dentures, this stimulation doesn’t occur, and your jawbone can recess and fail to support remaining teeth.
 Dental bridges supported by dental implants provide stimulation, which can keep your bone strong and healthy.

 After you have fixed bridges placed, you will be able to eat and talk normally instead of worrying about your teeth.

 The Fixed Bridge Process

-Before Dr. Puig recommends treatment, she will assess your general oral health by prescribing any necessary x-rays and carefully examining your teeth.
-If you are a good candidate for fixed bridges, Dr. Puig will prepare the neighboring teeth for the procedure, and take impressions of your mouth.
+Before Dr. Patel recommends treatment, she will assess your general oral health by prescribing any necessary x-rays and carefully examining your teeth.
+If you are a good candidate for fixed bridges, Dr. Patel will prepare the neighboring teeth for the procedure, and take impressions of your mouth.
 The impressions will be used in the lab to design a natural, beautiful bridge.
-In the meantime, you'll be given a temporary bridge to fill any gap.
+In the meantime, you’ll be given a temporary bridge to fill any gap.

 After the bridge comes in from the lab, you will be asked to return to our office for placement.
-Dr. Puig will then make final adjustments to ensure a perfect fit, and you will be ready to eat, smile, and speak with confidence.
+Dr. Patel will then make final adjustments to ensure a perfect fit, and you will be ready to eat, smile, and speak with confidence.

 If you think a fixed bridge could restore your smile, please contact us office and schedule a consultation.